niclaslindberg/webx-ioc/README.md

 * Support for named instances and constructor parameter mappings.
 * Simplicity.
 * Support for resolving non-resolvable dependencies.
+* Support for initalizing classes with static methods.
+* Automatically scans classes for implemented interfaces.
 * Easy to integrate with any framework / application.
-* Very fast & light weight (< 100 lines, lazy initialization, resolution cache etc).
+* Very fast & light weight (< 200 lines, lazy initialization, resolution cache etc).
 * No external dependencies.

 ## Installing